Special relativity: Status

-Particle accelerators routinely accelerate and measure the properties of particles moving at near the speed of light, where their behavior is completely consistent with relativity theory and inconsistent with the earlier Newtonian mechanics.
+Particle accelerators accelerate and measure the properties of particles moving at near the speed of light, where their behavior is consistent with relativity theory and inconsistent with the earlier Newtonian mechanics.
 These machines would simply not work if they were not engineered according to relativistic principles.
 In addition, a considerable number of modern experiments have been conducted to test special relativity.
 Some examples: